Alii Supplement Study

 Experimental: Alii Supplement

-Half of the participants will be randomly assigned by researchers to take the Alii Supplement.
+Participants will be assigned by researchers to take the Alii Supplement.
 The investigators who are giving the participant the Alii supplement will not know if the participants are receiving a placebo or the supplement.
 Participants will take 3 pills per day for 28 days.

-This is the experimental group, looking to see how a supplement aiming to improve nutrition levels in hormonal birth control users may improve symptoms related to nutritional depletion.
+Seeking to examine how a supplement aiming to improve nutrition levels in hormonal birth control users may improve symptoms related to nutritional depletion.
 Per serving (3 capsules), the supplement contains 90 mg of Vitamin C, 25 μg of Vitamin D3, 135 mg of Vitamin E, 100 mg of Vitamin B1, 50 mg of Vitamin B2, 50mg of Vitamin B3, 50 mg of Vitamin B6, 567 μg DFE of Folate, 250 μg of Vitamin B12, 20mg of Pantothenic Acid, 100mg of Magnesium, 11mg of Zinc, 200 μg of Selenium, 300 mg of Tributyrin, and 50 mg of Coenzyme Q 10.
 The supplement also contains Hypromellose, Silicon Dioxide, Microcrystalline Cellulose, Magnesium Stearate, and Stearic Acid.

 What is the study measuring?